 Mintos works with loan originators for loan intermediation.

-The loan originators arrange loans in their target markets, which you can then invest in through Mintos.
+The loan originators arrange loans in their target markets, which are then offered to you as investor on Mintos.
 Each loan originator follows its own business model.

 The cooperation with loan originators allows Mintos to offer a large number of different loans.

-This also explains how the platform has been able to grow so rapidly in the last 5 years.
+This also explains how the platform has been able to grow so rapidly over the last 5 years.